-To resolve this conflict, the California TOD Deed statute invalidates TOD Deeds for property held with right of survivorship if—and only if—the property would pass to a surviving owner under a right of survivorship.
-If the property would not pass to anyone else by right of survivorship (because the current owner is the last surviving owner), the TOD Deed will control.
-Here’s the exact language from the question-and-answer section in California Probate Code Section 5642:
+To resolve this conflict, the California TOD deed statute invalidates TOD deeds for property held with right of survivorship if—and only if—the property would pass to a surviving owner under a right of survivorship.
+If the property would not pass to anyone else by right of survivorship (because the current owner is the last surviving owner), the TOD deed will control.
+Here’s the exact language from the question-and-answer section of California Probate Code § 5642:

 WHAT IS THE EFFECT OF A TOD DEED ON PROPERTY THAT I OWN AS JOINT TENANCY OR COMMUNITY PROPERTY WITH RIGHT OF SURVIVORSHIP?

-This means that, if there is a conflict between the TOD Deed and a right of survivorship, the right of survivorship will control the transfer of the property.
-If there is no conflict due to the fact that the current owner is the last surviving owner, the TOD Deed will control.
+This means that, if there is a conflict between the TOD deed and a right of survivorship, the right of survivorship will control the transfer of the property.
+If there is no conflict because the current owner is the last surviving owner, the TOD deed will control.

 The practical effect of this is to create different planning strategies depending on the form of co-ownership.

-If there are multiple owners with survivorship rights and the owners use the second strategy (each owner signing a separate TOD Deed), there is a risk that the last surviving owner could change his or her mind and revoke the TOD Deed or leave the property to someone else.
-This could a problem in a second marriage situation.
+If there are multiple owners with survivorship rights and the owners use the second strategy (each owner signing a separate TOD deed), there is a risk that the last surviving owner could change his or her mind and revoke the TOD deed or leave the property to someone else.
+This could be a problem in a second marriage situation.

 Example: Juan and Hillary have each been married before and have one child from their respective prior marriages.
 They decide that they want to leave their home to the two children in equal shares.
-Each of them sign a TOD Deed naming their child and their spouse’s child as beneficiaries.
-After Hillary dies, Juan revokes the TOD Deed by signing a new TOD Deed leaving the entire property to Juan’s child.
+Each of them signs a TOD deed naming their child and their spouse’s child as beneficiaries.
+After Hillary dies, Juan revokes the TOD deed by signing a new TOD deed leaving the entire property to Juan’s child.
 This effectively disinherits Hillary’s child.

 For many families (including those that do not involve children from prior marriages), this risk may be insignificant.
-But if it is a concern, the co-owners should consider an alternative strategy, such as a contract not to revoke the TOD Deed or a transfer to a living trust.
+But if it is a concern, the co-owners should consider an alternative strategy, such as a contract not to revoke the TOD deed or transfer to a living trust.

-As with other states (like Texas), a California TOD Deed does not affect Medi-Cal eligibility because the deed has no effect during the person’s lifetime.
-But, as stated above, the beneficiaries named in the TOD Deed must notify the California State Department of Health Care Services if the homeowner received Medi-Cal benefits prior to his or her death.
-The home may be liable for reimbursement for Medi-Cal expenses paid prior to the owner’s death.
+As with other states (like Texas), a California TOD deed does not affect Medi-Cal eligibility because the deed has no effect during the person’s lifetime.
+But, as stated above, the beneficiaries named in the TOD deed must notify the California State Department of Health Care Services if the homeowner received Medi-Cal benefits before his or her death.
+The home may be liable for reimbursement for Medi-Cal expenses paid before the owner’s death.